Fran-cho/docs/chaperone.md

 [**You can experiment with a working example here.**](https://jsfiddle.net/2jh94oru/3/)

 #### Q: How do I have the bot only appear during certain hours?
-**A:** If the bot should only appear during certain times, you will need to wrap you Ada scripts in condition to check if the user is within scheduled operation hours.
-If you only require that certain messages be within a scheduled time window, we recommend that you make use of Scheduled Blocks in the Answer editor of your Ada dashboard.
+**A:** If the bot should only appear during certain times, you will need to wrap you Ada scripts in a condition to check if the user is within scheduled operation hours.
+If you only require that certain messages be within a scheduled time window, we recommend that you make use of Scheduled Blocks in the **Answer** page of your Ada dashboard.

 #### Q: How do I customize the look and feel of Ada Chat?
 **A:** Basic customization, such as client tint colour, can be modified from the **Settings > General** page of your Ada dashboard.
 If you require additional customization, you can make use of the [customStyles](#customstyles-type-string) Chaperone option above.